Recovering from LAP-BAND® System Surgery

 At Tijuana Bariatrics, we are proud to offer a full range of bariatric surgery procedures, including state-of-the-art LAP-BAND® System surgery, to our valued patients.
 We also provide exceptional support to our patients, including full education about what to expect after their LAP-BAND® System procedures.
 We want our patients to understand precisely what they are committing to and what is required of them before they undergo surgery so that they can make the most informed and confident decisions possible.

-In describing the LAP-BAND® System recovery period to patients during consultations at our Tijuana, BC bariatric surgery practice, Dr. Fernando Garcia and Dr. David Vazquez are always detailed and specific.
+In describing the LAP-BAND® System recovery period to patients during consultations at our Tijuana, BC bariatric surgery practice, our skilled network of weight loss surgeons are always detailed and specific.
 The following article provides just a general overview of the recovery period after LAP-BAND® System surgery.
-For a full education about what the LAP-BAND® System procedure entails, including the recovery process, please schedule your initial consultation with Dr. Garcia or Dr. Vazquez at Tijuana Bariatrics today.
+For a full education about what the LAP-BAND® System procedure entails, including the recovery process, please schedule your initial consultation with the weight loss surgery specialists at Tijuana Bariatrics today.

 The LAP-BAND® System Recovery Period